JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ColorSchemes.leonardo
 ```

 The display depends on your working environment.
-If you’re using a notebook environment, for example, the colors in the colorscheme should appear in the Plots window.
+If you’re using a notebook or IDE environment, the colors in the colorscheme should appear as a swatch in a cell or in a Plots window.
 Otherwise, you’ll see the colors listed as RGB values:

 ```
 32-element Array{RGB{Float64},1}: